bluescarni/tanuki/doc/custom_storage.rst

 for the alignment constraints imposed not only by the value type but also by the type-erasure machinery.
-That is, if you specify a :cpp:var:`config::static_align` of 8, that does not necessarily mean that it is possible to store in static storage values with an alignment of 8 or less, as the type-erasure machinery might impose additional alignment constraints.
+That is, if you specify a :cpp:var:`config::static_align` of 8, that does not necessarily mean that it is possible to store in static storage values with an alignment of 8 or less, as the type-erasure machinery might impose stricter alignment constraints.

 Similarly to :cpp:var:`holder_size`, the :cpp:var:`holder_align` helper can be used to compute the alignment requirement of :cpp:class:`wrap`'s static storage for a specific value type ``T``.